Trump pardons Thanksgiving turkeys: 'Drumstick has a bright future'

 Trump also thanked “the people who care for our communities, uphold our laws and values and make this amazing land into our national hall.”

-Trump was joined by the first lady and his youngest son Barron.
+Trump was joined by first lady Melania Trump and his youngest son Barron.

 “And now, I think Drumstick and Wishbone would be very thankful if we should just get around to the pardon,” Trump said.
-“They say –enough talk—just do the pardon.”
+“They say–enough talk—just do the pardon.”

 Laughter erupted through the Rose Garden as the president wrapped up.